robertasdvarionas/Marketing-Analytics-EDA/README.md

 ADD Marital_Status varchar(50);
 ```

-2. Replaced the '1' values to their appropriate entry.
+2. Replaced the '1' values to their appropriate entry and '0' values to NULL.

 ```sql